 A rent-boy scene flourishing in Austria around this time was described by another English visitor, Robin Maugham, in Dieter, a Viennese boy on the game, 1932-6.
 A brief general survey of boy prostitution in non-Austrian Germany was given in Boys for Sale (1969), but was nearly limited to the first half of the 20th century.

 The title of Gad Beck's memoir, An Underground Life, refers to his politically subversive activities, for it is testimony to how even a Jewish boy could have an untroubled sex life with men and boys in the early years of the Third Reich.

-The next half-century from a pederastic point of view were well evoked in an interview given in 1981 by Hajo Ortil, best-known for his involvement in Freikörperkultur, the German naturist cultural movement with which idealistic Greek love was much entwined through most of the 20th century.
+The half-century after the Third Reich was, from a pederastic point of view, well evoked in an interview given in 1981 by Hajo Ortil, best-known for his involvement in Freikörperkultur, the German naturist cultural movement with which idealistic Greek love was much entwined through most of the 20th century.
 His story, published in his own lifetime, is remarkable testament to how, for some four decades after the fall of the Third Reich, discreet Greek love, when it was doing no harm, was in practise sometimes allowed to flourish again.

 Ironically, Greek love finally gained a quasi-legal status in the Federal Republic of Germany in 1994 and in Austria in 2002, when the age of consent was reduced to 14, just as social attitudes were hardening to the point of making its practice almost impossible and consensual affairs involving slightly younger boys were being suppressed with renewed intensity.

 It is beyond the chronological remit of this website to follow the history of Greek love any later, so the question is left unaddressed of whether men like Ortil, who managed without mishap to conduct discreet love affairs with boys during the Third Reich, would in practice find Germany, as it became not long after his death, less or even more repressive.